Bubba Ray Dudley: Return to WWE (2015–2018)

 LoMonaco made a one night appearance with WWE at the 2015 Royal Rumble entering as a surprise entrant at number 3, reprising his Bubba Ray Dudley character.
 He eliminated The Miz and R-Truth before being eliminated by Bray Wyatt.

 On the August 24, 2015 episode of Raw, he and D-Von Dudley made a surprise return to the WWE, reviving their Dudley Boyz tag team persona.
 They attacked the WWE Tag Team Champions, The New Day, and gave a 3D through a table to Xavier Woods.
 On the August 27 episode of SmackDown, they defeated The Ascension and after the match they put Viktor through a table.
 On the August 31 episode of Raw, they wrestled their first match on the show in 10 years against The New Day in a winning effort.
 Following the match, they would attempt to 3D Big E through a table, but Big E would be saved by Woods and Kofi Kingston.
 On the September 3 episode of SmackDown, The Dudley Boyz defeated The Prime Time Players.
 At both Night of Champions, and Live from Madison Square Garden, the Dudley Boyz challenged The New Day for the WWE Tag Team Championship, but would win both matches by disqualification, which allowed New Day to retain their titles.
 At Hell in a Cell, the Dudley Boyz would challenge for the titles again, where they would be defeated by New Day.
 At Survivor Series, the Dudley Boyz would team with Goldust, Neville and Titus O'Neil to defeat Stardust, The Ascension, The Miz and Bo Dallas in a 5-on-5 traditional Survivor Series elimination tag team match.

-From the November 23 episode of Raw, the Dudley Boyz began a short rivalry with The Wyatt Family, and later aligned themselves with the returning Tommy Dreamer and Rhyno in the feud.
+From the November 23 episode of Raw, the Dudley Boyz began a short rivalry with The Wyatt Family, and later aligned themselves with the returning Tommy Dreamer and Rhino in the feud.
 At TLC: Tables, Ladders and Chairs, The Wyatt Family defeated The ECW Originals in an eight-man elimination tables match.

 On the December 31 episode of SmackDown, the Dudley Boyz teamed with Kalisto in a winning effort against The New Day in six-man tag team match.
-They would face The New Day in a rematch on the January 4, 2016 episode of Raw in a losing effort.
+They would face The New Day in a rematch on the January 4, 2016, episode of Raw in a losing effort.
 At Royal Rumble, the Dudley Boyz would compete in a Fatal 4-Way tag team match on the pre-show for a spot in the Royal Rumble match itself, with the match being won by Mark Henry and Jack Swagger.